 "This is not the time for a protest vote, in terms of a presidential campaign.
 I ran as a third-party candidate.
 I'm the longest-serving independent in the history of the United States Congress.
 I know more about third-party politics than anyone else in the Congress, okay? ...When we're talking about president of the United States, in my own personal view, this is not time for a protest vote."

 "Today at school, our staff decided we needed to press pause and create a space for kids to share their thoughts and feelings in response to the killing of Mr. Crutcher.
 I was part of facilitating three small group discussions throughout the day: a fifth grade group, a sixth grade group, and a seventh/eighth grade group.
 I want to share what I experienced with the kids today, because I am convinced that if you can put yourself in the shoes of a child of color in Tulsa right now, you will have a clearer understanding of the crisis we're facing and why we say black lives matter.

 1. I look at the wide-eyed faces of the fifth graders surrounding me: 10 and 11 year olds, waiting to hear what I had to say.
 I tell them we will read a news article about the shooting together so we can all be informed.
 As I read, the students busily highlight and underline parts that stand out to them: Fatally shot.
 Hands raised.
 "Bad dude."
 Motionless.
 Affected forever.
 I finish and I ask them, "What are your thoughts?"

-Read and share Rebecca Lee's post on Facebook.
+To read more, and share see Rebecca Lee's post on Facebook.

 No DAPL!
 It's the Keystone pipeline all over again.
-Support the Standing Rock Sioux by donating.
-Please consider donating whatever you can. #NoDAPL
+Support the Standing Rock Sioux protecting their water and our climate against the Dakota Access Pipeline.
+Native American tribes are holding the line against the fossil fuel industry for us all!
+Please consider donating whatever you can.

 WHAT YOU CAN DO